 By Simon Everett

 Taking & shooting Boudoir photography is a unique experience for any photographer.
 It has to be prepared very carefully & tactfully, as most boudoir would involve female subjects.
 Create ease and a relaxed atmosphere & be polite & understanding to their needs.
-As being a male photographer some female models may feel uneasy especially if this is the first time they have modelled for Boudoir.
+As being a male photographer some female models may feel uneasy especially if this is the first time they have modeled for Boudoir.

 “Keeping the Model relaxed”